GuyuanTang/BINP29_PopGen/README.md

 conda activate HaploMap
 # install required packages, we also provide the versions that we have tested
-conda install -c conda-forge openpyxl=3.1.0 # there is some bugs in the newer v3.1.1, and thus we recommend you to install v3.1.0! conda install -c conda-forge geopy=0.12.2 conda install -c conda-forge geopands=0.12.2
+conda install -c conda-forge openpyxl=3.1.0 # there is some bugs in the newer v3.1.1, and thus we recommend you to install v3.1.0! conda install -c conda-forge geopands=0.12.2
 ```

 ## 3. Input Format
 If the user do not want to use our test dataset, there are some reminders on the input format.
 The input for our tool must be an Excel file at this moment.
 The user could refer to the test dataset `test_Eurasian.xlsx` we provided.
 The column names are suggested to be the same as the test dataset.
-The input file should have at least the following information (column names are provided next to the information): country ("Country"), longitude ("Long."), latitude ("Lat."), haplogroup on Y chromosome ("Y_haplogroup"), haplogroup on mtDNA ("mt_haplogroup").
+The input file should have at least the following information (column names are provided next to the information): country ("Country"), longitude ("Long."), latitude ("Lat."), haplogroup on Y chromosome ("Y_haplogroup"), haplogroup on mtDNA ("mt_haplogroup"), age-range for each individual ("Age_interval").
 Note: If your dataset only includes haplogroup on Y chromosome or on mtDNA, it is also fine.
 They do not need to be included in a same dataset.

 ## 4. How to Use
 The following examples on how to use our tool used the `test_Eurasian.xlsx` as the input.
 For help, type the command `HaploMap.py --help` in the terminal.
+When choosing the mode and specifying the input dataset, `--mode` command does not need to be before the `--input`.
+But make sure that `--mode` is followed by number 1, 2 or 3; while `--input` should be followed by the input dataset.

 ### (1) Mode 1
 Go to the working directory where you want your outputs being stored.
 Here we use the `Example_output_1` as the example.